Skip to main content

 • meet your postgraduate coursework coordinators

-• connect with people from different cultural backgrounds
+• connect with people from a variety of cultural backgrounds

 • build confidence communicating with others